danielbibit/danielbibit.github.io/_posts/2021-07-22-nas-migration.md

 ## Storage
 * **System Drive**: 256GB nvme SSD using a USB adaptor.

-* **ZFS**: two HDs in RAID1 (mirror in zfs lang).
-I use this to keep my personal files, vms, application data, backups,etc. I have no words for ZFS, if you don't know, I sugest that you look into it, it's one of the most incredibly pieces of tecnology that I have worked, and I think no other file system is close to achive what ZFS does.
+* **ZFS**: 2 HDs in RAID1 (mirror in zfs lang).
+I use this to keep my personal files, vms, application data, backups,etc. I have no words for ZFS, if you don't know, I sugest that you look into it, it's one of the most incredibly pieces of tecnology that I have worked it, and I think no other file system is close to achive what ZFS does.

 * **Snapraid**: 4 4TBs HDs in "RAID5.
-This software is AWESOME, it acts like a RAID system, but on a file system level, that way all the hard drives are formated normally in ext, nfst, xfs, whatever you want, and it then you assing one or two hard drives to store parity data (acting like a RAID5 or RAID6 setup), but it do not stripe this data, so the parity drive is separated from the data drives.
-This way, in a event of a drive failure, you can restore your data, and if all goes wrong an the restoration fails, you can scrap the drives for data, you're only going to lost the data on the drive that failed.
+This software is AWESOME, it acts like a RAID system, but on a file system level, that way all the hard drives are formated normally in ext, nfst, xfs, whatever you want, and then you assing one or two hard drives to store parity data (acting like a RAID5 or RAID6 setup), but it do not stripe this data, so the parity drive is separated from the data drives.
+This way, in a event of a drive failure, you can restore your data, and if all goes wrong and the restoration fails, you can scrap the drives for data, you're only going to lose the data on the drive that failed.

 * **mergerFS**: Is a FUSE file system to pool all the drives managed by snapraid, it creates a